tigerbeetle/tigerbeetle/docs/internals/sync.md

 # State Sync

-State sync synchronizes the state of a lagging/divergent replica with the healthy cluster.
+State sync synchronizes the state of a lagging replica with the healthy cluster.

 State sync is used when when a lagging replica's log no longer intersects with the cluster's current log — [WAL repair](./vsr.md#protocol-repair-wal) cannot catch the replica up.